-Patients with sleep apnea cycle through a pattern of sleeping and waking throughout the night, often because of obstructed airways.
+Patients with sleep apnea, or total obstruction of the airway, cycle through a pattern of sleeping and waking throughout the night.
 The cause of the obstruction can vary from case to case, but the result is the same.
 As airways become obstructed, patients may begin to snore.
-Then, as airways become blocked completely, oxygen levels in the blood drop, prompting the brain to send out signals awakening patients.
-Because patients may not wake up completely, though, many with sleep apnea have not been diagnosed.
+Then, as airways become blocked completely and the airflow stops, oxygen levels in the blood drop, prompting the brain to send out signals awakening patients.
+Because patients may not wake up completely, though, many with sleep apnea are unaware of their breathing deficiencies and have not been diagnosed.